RavivDurban/crawler/README.md

 DEPTH is set to 2 by default.

-IGNIRE_REGEX - a string representing a RegEx such that all urls which answer it are ignored.
+IGNIRE_REGEX - ignores links that contain this RegEx.